espressif/idf-eclipse-plugin/README.md

 # Debugging the Project
 Please refer to <a href ="https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/jtag-debugging/index.html" > JTAG Debugging guide</a>

+Predefined debug launch configuration files can be found  <a href ="https://github.com/espressif/idf-eclipse-plugin/tree/master/resources/Debugging%20Launch%20Configurations" > here</a>.
+These can be used for reference.

+Please refer to [Importing Debug Launch Configuration](#customizeLaunchConfig) section for importing the existing configuration files into Eclipse.
+Make sure to modify the debug launch configuraton project specific settings after importing.

 <a name="configureEnvironmentVariables"></a>
 # Configuring Environment Variables
 Eclipse auto configure the required environment variables in the `Preferences > C/C++ Build > Environment` section If IDF Tools are installed using `Help` > `Espressif IDF Tools Manager` > `Install Tools` menu option.